Deaths in Donegal - Sunday evening, October 24, 2021

 House private.

-Will be sadly missed by her loving husband Charlie, children Martina, Joseph, Angela, Cathal and Brigid, her 13 grandchildren, sons and daughters-in-law, brother Michael Jim Kenny, sisters- in-law, nieces and nephews, extended family and friends.
+Sadly missed by her loving husband Charlie, children Martina, Joseph, Angela, Cathal and Brigid, her 13 grandchildren, sons and daughters-in-law, brother Michael Jim Kenny, sisters-in-law, nieces and nephews, extended family and friends.
 Predeceased by her brother William.

 Please adhere to the Covid-19 guidelines.
 The family wish to thank you for your understanding at this difficult time.
 Anna Marie's funeral will be live streamed on the following below link https://mcnmedia.tv/camera/st-marys-frosses-inver